Gumaa Al-Shawan: Mossad

 When Al-Hawan couldn't find a job in Cairo, he traveled to Greece to earn his living on a ship.
 He met a woman with whom he fell in love, but who was reportedly a Mossad agent and who convinced him to work at her father's company.
-There he met an undercover Mossad agent posing as a Syrian who asked Al-Hawan to return to Egypt and gather information regarding the ships that were sailing in the Egyptian channel.
+There he met an undercover Mossad agent posing as a Syrian who asked Al-Hawan to return to Egypt and gather information regarding the ships that were sailing in the Egyptian Suez Canal.

 Egyptian Intelligence

 Al-Hawan opened a grocery store and began to collect information for his bosses but he soon developed some doubts about their intentions.
-He went to the headquarters of the General Intelligence Service (GIS) and met with Rais Zakariya (General Mohammed Abdul Salam Al-Mahgoub) whom he informed him about his experiences with the people he worked with.
-The GIS recruited him to provide the Israelis with false information for the next six years.
+He went to the headquarters of the General Intelligence Service (GIS) and met with Rais Zakariya (General Mohammed Abdul Salam Al-Mahgoub) whom he informed about his doubts about the people he worked with.
+The GIS recruited and gave him a rank of sergeant, to provide the Israelis with false information for the next eleven years.

-Israel provided Al-Hawan with the most advanced transmitting device at the time, but once Al-Hawan arrived in Egypt he sent a message with it saying, "From Egyptian intelligence to Mossad, thank you for your cooperation with us during the recent period."